 To read the DHS safety and security guidelines for critical infrastructure owners and operators, please visit: Safety and Security Guidelines for Critical Infrastructure Owners and Operators.

-DHS will partner with the Department of Defense to plan a pilot program that will develop an AI capability that can fix vulnerabilities in critical US government networks.
+DHS is partnering with the Department of Defense to plan a pilot program that will develop an AI capability that can fix vulnerabilities in critical US government networks.
 The pilot program will also develop advanced monitoring of Infrastructure as a Service providers that use AI in critical infrastructure.

-DHS will use the Cybersecurity and Infrastructure Security Agency's (CISA) cybersecurity best practices and vulnerability management process to increase the cybersecurity of AI systems.
+DHS is using the Cybersecurity and Infrastructure Security Agency's (CISA) cybersecurity best practices and vulnerability management process to increase the cybersecurity of AI systems.
 DHS is also helping the Department of State develop agreements related to cross-border threats to U.S. critical infrastructure.

 CISA's comprehensive approach to AI includes: